Pinching estimates for solutions of the linearized Ricci flow system in higher dimensions: Introduction and main results

 for some constant $c=c(n,g(0))<\infty$. \end{remark}

-On the other hand, if the vanishing Weyl tensor condition is removed in Theorem \ref{Main}, we will give another Anderson-Chow's type pinching estimate for solutions of the linearized Ricci flow system on a closed manifold.
-Though this pinching estimate is not uniformed by a constant, it could be controlled by some bolw-up function. \begin{theorem} Let $(M^n,g(t),h(t))$, $t\in[0,T)$, $T<\infty$ be a solution to the linearized Ricci flow system \eqref{Rf}-\eqref{LLh} on a closed $n$-dimensional ($n\geq 4$) manifold with positive scalar curvature, and let $K:=\max_{t=0}|Rm|$.
+On the other hand, if the vanishing Weyl tensor condition is removed in Theorem \ref{Main}, we can give another Anderson-Chow's type pinching estimate for solutions of the linearized Ricci flow system on a closed manifold.
+Though this pinching estimate is not uniformed by a constant, it could be controlled by some blow-up function in a short time. \begin{theorem} Let $(M^n,g(t),h(t))$, $t\in[0,T)$, $T<\infty$ be a solution to the linearized Ricci flow system \eqref{Rf}-\eqref{LLh} on a closed $n$-dimensional ($n\geq 4$) manifold with positive scalar curvature, and let $K:=\max_{t=0}|Rm|$.
 Then there exist finite constants $c_0:=c_0(g(0),h(0))$ and $c:=c(n)$ such that

 on $M\times[0,T')$, where $T':=\min\{T, \frac{1}{8K}\}$. \end{theorem}

 The rest of this paper organized as follows.
 In Section \ref{BaRe}, following the arguments of \cite{[AC]}, we will prove Theorem \ref{Main} by the straightforward computation and the usage of parabolic maximum principle.
 The main difference is that we need to estimate the nonnegativity of some complicated terms in the evolution equation due to the higher dimensions.
 In Section \ref{BaRe2}, we first give an estimate on the norm of Riemannian curvature under the Ricci flow on a closed manifold.
 Then we apply this estimate and parabolic maximum principles to prove Theorem \ref{Main2}.
 In Section \ref{NonP}, we will use the basic matrix theory to justify the nonnegativity of the above mentioned terms appeared in the proof of Theorem \ref{Main}.